 Our executive officers and certain other key employees have been primarily responsible for the development and expansion of our business, and the loss of the services of one or more of these individuals could adversely affect us.
 Our success will be dependent in part upon our continued ability to recruit, motivate, and retain qualified personnel.
 We cannot assure that we will be successful in this regard.
-We have no employment or non-competition agreements with key personnel except for a consulting agreement with Allan L. Bridgford that is effective after his retirement from employment with our company.
+We have no employment or non-competition agreements with key personnel except for a consulting agreement with Allan L. Bridgford that became effective October 30, 2021 after his retirement from employment with our company.